shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Graphs.md

 Consider a graph with $V$ vertices, where every vertex is connected to one another (a complete graph).
 For every vertex we visit, notice that we push $n-1, n-2, n-3, \dots$ vertices onto our stack.
 Thus, we will have to inevitably pop $\Theta(v^2)$ from our stack.
 This gives us $\Theta(V^2 + E)$

 The problem with this is that we're allowing more than one thing on the stack.
 Thus, we need a hashset or something!

+We want to get around this - so, let's say we're about to put something on the stack.
+If it is, then we remove earlier occurrences!
+How do we do this in $\Theta(1)$ time?

+We can modify the stack to also be a doubly-linked list, so we can delete from the stack in $\Theta(1)$ time.
+Then, we create a list of pointers indexed by vertex, such that the pointers will point to the FIRST occurrence of the vertex.
+They're initially NULL, but after their respective vertex, they point to this vertex.
+> This way, we can easily check if some vertex is on the stack, and delete it if we have a duplicate.

+> Note that while we could do a hashmap, this is better as hashmaps have a worst case of $\Theta(n)$ on conflict!
+(Also the hashing can take time)

+This will give us our desired $\Theta(V + E)$ time, as now our outer look will iterate exactly $V$ times, and the inner loop will iterate $2E$ times.